openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 of the public InferenceEngine::InferencePluginInternal::LoadNetwork method that calls plugin-specific `LoadExeNetworkImpl`, which is defined in a derived class.

-This is the most important function of the `Plugin` class and creates an instance of compiled `ExecutableNetwork`, which holds a hardware-dependent compiled graph in an internal representation:
+This is the most important function of the `Plugin` class and creates an instance of compiled `ExecutableNetwork`, which holds a backend-dependent compiled graph in an internal representation:

 @snippet src/template_plugin.cpp plugin:load_exe_network_impl

 Before a creation of an `ExecutableNetwork` instance via a constructor, a plugin may check if a provided InferenceEngine::ICNNNetwork object is supported by a device.
 In the example above, the plugin checks precision information.

+The very important part before creation of `ExecutableNetwork` instance is to call `TransformNetwork` method which applies ngraph transformation passes.

 Actual graph compilation is done in the `ExecutableNetwork` constructor.
 Refer to the [ExecutableNetwork Implementation Guide](@ref executable_network) for details.